 Health, Disability, and Liability Insurance

-The student health plan is a Preferred Provider Organization plan (PPO) through United Healthcare Student Resources.
+The student health plan is a Preferred Provider Organization plan (PPO) through Anthem Blue Cross and Blue Shield.
 In addition to the major medical benefit, the plan provides full coverage for wellness care including annual routine physicals, well child care and immunizations.
 Once your annual deductible has been met, you will also meet your out of pocket maximum, then your plan will pay 100% of Covered Medical Expenses.

 Contact RCM&D, Inc.